Key Training Metrics

 • Your current fitness level (FTP or threshold heart rate)

-Think of it this way: A Training Score of 100 represents roughly 1 hour at your threshold intensity.
+Think of it this way: A Training Score of 100 represents roughly the most you could do for 1 hour.

 Training Score Guidelines